jpdery/moobile-core-doc/Source/Component/Component.md

 ### setReady() {#setReady}

+Sets whether this component is ready.

+A component is *ready* when it's hierarchy is assigned to a window and therefor in the DOM.
+Upon begin *ready*, a component can access its window and perform tasks such as measuring.

-Marks this component as being ready.
-This method is handled by the API and should not be called manually.
+This method is handled by the `Moobile.Component` class and should not be called manually.

- ***Note:*** A component is ready when its element is part of the DOM.

 #### Returns: